(Last updated on August 5, 2024.)

 Open Recent displays a list of recently opened files.
 Clicking one in the list opens the file.

-Open Sample or Template displays a list of sample and template files.
+Open Sample displays a list of sample files.
 Clicking one in the list opens the file.
-Sample and template files cannot be overwritten, use Save As if you want a copy.
+Sample files cannot be overwritten, use Save As command to save.

 Import/Export

-Import and Export command can be issued from Import/Export Dialog with various options.
+Import and Export commands can be issued from Import/Export Dialog with various options.

 Import/Export Dialog